 </form>

-Of course, it is also completely feasible if you prefer to fully customize the HTML structure and style of the form.
-In this case, you just need to ensure that each form element isnameAttributes defined in the backgroundFieldNameshould be consistent.
-Safe CMS will collect and process comment data based on thesenameattributes.
-For example, the system will preset some core fields such asuser_name(Name of the留言者)、contact(Contact information)andcontent(Leave a message), even if you have not explicitly defined them in the background, you can use these directly on the frontendnameproperties to build a form.
+Of course, if you prefer to fully customize the HTML structure and style of the form, it is also possible.
+In this case, you just need to make sure that each form element'snameThe properties are defined in the backgroundFieldNameMaintain consistency.
+Anqi CMS will collect and process message data based on thesenameProperties.
+For example, the system will preset some core fields such asuser_name(Name of the person leaving a message),contact(Contact information) andcontent(留言内容),even if you do not explicitly define them in the background, you can use them directly on the front endnameproperties to build the form

-In addition, you can also add a hiddeninputfield to control the response format returned by the backend:
+In addition, you can also control the response format returned by the backend by adding a hiddeninputfield:

 <input type="hidden" name="return" value="html">

-tovaluesethtmlThe server will return a complete HTML page as the response (usually a success or failure prompt page), and set tojsonIt will return a JSON formatted data, which is very useful when you need to submit a form asynchronously through AJAX.
+tovalueis set tohtmlIt will make the server return a complete HTML page as a response (usually a success or failure prompt page), while set tojsonIt will return a JSON formatted data, which is very useful when you need to submit a form asynchronously through AJAX.

-2. Front-end integration captcha:In the template file of the message form, you need to add the following HTML elements and JavaScript code:
+2. Front-end integrated captcha:In the template file of the message form, you need to add the following HTML elements and JavaScript code:

-inputField, used to store the unique identifier of the captchacaptcha_id). - A text
+inputField used to store the unique identifier for the verification code (captcha_id) - A text

-<img>Label used to display the captcha image and bind a click event to refresh the captcha when the user clicks it. - A JavaScript code that is responsible for
+<img>A tag used to display the captcha image and bind a click event so that the captcha can be refreshed when the user clicks. - A JavaScript code that is responsible for sending

-/api/captchaThe interface initiates a request to get newcaptcha_idand the URL of the verification code image, and update it to the page.
+/api/captchaThe interface initiates a request to obtain newcaptcha_idand the captcha image URL, and update it to the page.

 The following is an example code snippet for an integrated front-end captcha (assuming you are using native JavaScript):